quicwg/base-drafts/draft-ietf-quic-transport.md

 New packets from unverified addresses could be used to create an amplification attack (see {{address-validation}}).
-To avoid this, endpoints MUST either limit transmission of closing frames to validated addresses or to drop packets without response if the response would be more than three times larger than the received packet.
+To avoid this, endpoints MUST either limit transmission of closing frames to validated addresses or drop packets without response if the response would be more than three times larger than the received packet.